cassioconti/nanodegree-mwd/part2/README.md

 ## rwdf/index.html

 Home town app added style change breakpoints to reorganize the content in the canvas.
 It uses flex orders.

+## responsive-images-project/index.html

+A blog that serves as the study case for the responsive images project.